digital-work-lab/open-source-project/slides/03-python_1.md

 Start the Codespace in the `tutorial_python` branch of the CoLRev upstream repository.

-The setup can run in the background, while we focus on the concepts.
+The setup can run in the background while we focus on the concepts.

 ---

 # Python

-- Supports multiple paradigms: object-oriented, procedural, or functional
+- Supports multiple paradigms: object-oriented, procedural, or functional.
-- Python is an interpreted language: no need to compile (build jars) before running
+- Python is an interpreted language: no need to compile (build jars) before running.
-- Uses indentation instead of brackets to separate blocks (such as if statements)
+- Uses indentation instead of brackets to separate blocks (such as if statements).
-- Is strongly, dynamically typed
+- Is strongly and dynamically typed.
 - Provides access to many packages on [PyPI](https://pypi.org/), covering machine learning, data science, web scraping, etc.
-- Python is actively developed, with new versions introducing changes in functionality and old versions no longer receiving security updates
+- Python is actively developed, with new versions introducing changes in functionality and old versions no longer receiving security updates:
   - Python 3.6 (2016): [Introduction of f-strings](https://www.geeksforgeeks.org/formatted-string-literals-f-strings-python/)
   - Python 3.7 (2018): [Dictionaries are now ordered](https://www.geeksforgeeks.org/are-python-dictionaries-ordered/)
   - ...